-Create the FA journal for putting into operation and do the putting into operation proposal with Transaction date = 1/1/2019.
-Post the journal.
+Create the fixed asset journal for putting into operation, and do the putting into operation proposal, using January 1, 2019 (1/1/2019) as the transaction date.
+Then post the journal.

-Create the FA journal for depreciation and do the depreciation proposal with Transaction date = 4/1/2019.
-Verify that the following lines have been created:
+Create the fixed asset journal for depreciation, and do the depreciation proposal, using April 1, 2019 (4/1/2019) as the transaction date.
+Verify that the following lines have been created.